-Topic Y/N If Yes, cite reference in the supplier policy
+Topic Y/N If yes, cite the reference in the supplier policy

-Environmental performance N n/a
+Environmental performance N N/A

-Forced labor N n/a
+Forced labor N N/A

-Child labor N n/a
+Child labor N N/A

-Human rights N n/a
+Human rights N N/A

-Bribery and corruption N n/a
+Bribery and corruption N N/A

+What is the impact and where does it

+occur?
+Managament Approach

+What is the organization's involvement in Management Approach

+the impact?

+RRHI's Supply Chain impacts the availability of stocks sold in its stores.
+It involves the Company's network of suppliers and service providers, which are crucial in its operations, as well as the welfare of workers across the supply chain.

+What is/ are the Risk/s Identified?

+- Lawsuits of potential labor and human rights violations - Reputational risks of lawsuits

+What is/are the Opportunity/-ies Identified?

+RRHI has identified the following opportunities under the material topic:

+- Further engagement with MSMEs in the Supply Chain - Fostering sustainability practices across vendors

-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach of stocks sold in its stores.
-It involves the RRHI presently has an accreditation policy that primarily qualifies suppliers based on their capacity to operate and supply the quality and quantity demands of the business, as well as pertinent documentation and government permits on their license to operate where applicable.
-What are the Risk/s Identified?
-The Company is currently benchmarking the quality of its disclosures on relevant supply chain issues with compliance RRHI has identified the following risks under the material topic: • Lawsuits of potential labor and human rights violations • Reputational risks of lawsuits to laws and with the policies of regional peers, as long as they are deemed material to the nature of the business.
-It is currently crafting policies that further articulate commitments on fostering inclusive internal environments in terms of human rights and child labor, as well as encouraging the same among its suppliers.
-What are the Opportunity/ies Identified?
-The Company currently takes into account sustainability RRHI has identified the following opportunities under the material topic: across its supply chain primarily through partnerships in CSR programs that specifically address community Further engagement with SMEs in the Supply Chain Fostering Sustainability across vendors engagement and selecting needful beneficiaries, such as children and women.
-Robinsons Supermarket and Shopwise, for example, engage suppliers through promotional activities held throughout the year for donations to World Vision and other organizations.
+RRHI presently has an accreditation policy that primarily qualifies suppliers based on their capacity to operate and supply the quality and quantity demands of the business, as well as pertinent documentation and government permits on their license to operate where applicable.

+The Company is currently benchmarking the quality of its disclosures on relevant supply chain issues with compliance with laws and with the policies of regional peers, as long as they are deemed material to the nature of the business.
+It is currently crafting policies that further articulate commitments to fostering inclusive internal environments in terms of human rights and child labor, as well as encouraging the same among its suppliers.

+The Company is currently in the process of finalizing its sustainable value chain policy and in the process of crafting more policies in line with promoting environmental and social responsibility for the company and its vendors.
+The Company is also in the process of recalibrating its supplier accreditation policies, whereby more ESG metrics will be embedded.
+This will be done first in the top 30 suppliers of the supermarket and drugstore segments.